Class ProcessSystem

 public Map<String,Double> getCapacityUtilizationSummary()

-Gets a summary of capacity utilization for all constrained equipment.
+Gets a summary of capacity utilization for all equipment with constraints.

 Returns a map of equipment names to their maximum constraint utilization.
-Only equipment with capacity analysis enabled is included.
-Useful for displaying overall process capacity status.
+Only equipment with capacity analysis enabled and at least one enabled constraint is included.

 Returns: